Planning Matters. An overview of current and recent issues in which CPRE Warwickshire is actively involved

 The Inspector is supposed to come back with interim conclusions, but not yet published.

 PLANNING OFFICER AREA REPORTS November 2018

 RAMBLERS.
-Michael presented the report and commented that SDC planners are now much more favourably disposed to Rambler’s views.
-He drew attention to the County Minerals Plan review which had cut the number of gravel extraction sites from 9 to 5.
+SDC planners are now much more favourably disposed to Rambler’s views.
+It was noted that the County Minerals Plan review which had cut the number of gravel extraction sites from 9 to 5.
 The large one at Barford remains in the Plan.